 My sister and Grandma Iris trotted out to the pickup.
 As the four of us squeezed in, Grandpa Albert fussed about how “these kids are too big to fit in here…Ma, are you going to ride in back?”
 There wasn’t a reply.

-At this point, I must tell you that Grandpa Albert’s pickup was equipped with a 305 (5.0-liter) V8 and GM’s ultra-trusty and silky smooth three-speed automatic, and that my longtime and great respect for this drivetrain is based on Grandpa Albert’s pickup.
+At this point, I must tell you that Grandpa Albert’s pickup was equipped with a 305 (5.0-liter) V8 bolted to GM’s ultra-trusty and silky smooth three-speed automatic.
+My longtime and great respect for this drivetrain is based on Grandpa Albert’s pickup.

 Grandpa Albert hit the starter and threw the pickup into Reverse even before the starter motor stopped spinning.
 He turned around, dropped it into Drive and then pulled out onto the road.
-The uninitiated might think it odd to routinely wind out first gear to 30 mph and then shift from second to third at 37 mph; however, if you want to save fuel, you need to get up to speed as quickly as possible and then back out of the throttle.
+The uninitiated might think it odd to routinely wind out first gear to 30 mph and then back off the throttle to allow another upshift from second to third at 37 mph; however, if you want to save fuel, you need to get up to speed as quickly as possible.
 This pickup endured such treatment for years.

 Grandpa Albert drove down a series of county roads for a couple of miles, and then through a plowed field to get to the Mississippi River.
 The trip was hot (the pickup’s A/C no longer worked due to lack of use), and the roads and field were rough, but his Chevrolet Scottsdale was a rugged pickup.
 We parked at the edge of the field, facing the woods and within spitting distance of the river.
 The edge of the field overlooking the river had washed out from a recent flood.

-The four of us emerged from Grandpa Albert’s silver Scottsdale, picked up our poles and headed toward the river.
+The four of us emerged from Grandpa Albert’s silver Scottsdale, grabbed our poles and headed toward the river.
 Once our poles were baited and in the water, Grandpa Albert started walking away into the woods.
 Grandma Iris piped up: “Albert, where are you going?”